opentap/opentap/doc/Developer Guide/Appendix A/Readme.md

 ## MetaData Attribute
 Metadata is a set of data that describes and gives information about other data.
 The Metadata attribute marks a property as metadata.

-TAP can prompt the user for metadata.
+OpenTAP can prompt the user for metadata.
 Two requirements must be met:

 -	The MetaData attribute is used and the promptUser parameter is set to *true*
 -	The *Allow Metadata Dialog* property in **Settings > Engine**, is set to *true*

-If both requirements are met, a dialog (in TAP GUI) or prompt(in TAP CLI) will appear on each test plan run to ask the user for the appropriate values.
-This works for both TAP GUI and TAP CLI.
+If both requirements are met, a dialog (in the Editor) or prompt(in OpenTAP CLI) will appear on each test plan run to ask the user for the appropriate values.
+This works for both the Editor and the OpenTAP CLI.
 An example of where metadata might be useful is when testing multiple DUTs in a row and the serial number must be typed in manually.

 Values captured as metadata are provided to all the result listeners, and can be used in the macro system.
 See SimpleDut.cs for an example of the use of the MetaData attribute.

 ## Unit Attribute
 The Unit attribute specifies the units for a setting.
-The GUI displays the units after the value (with a space separator).
+The Editor displays the units after the value (with a space separator).
 Compound units (watt-hours) should be hyphenated.
 Optionally, displayed units can insert engineering prefixes.

-See the `TAP_PATH\SDK Examples\PluginDevelopment\TestSteps\Attributes\UnitAttributeExample.cs` file for an extensive example.
+See the `TAP_PATH\Packages\SDK\Examples\PluginDevelopment\TestSteps\Attributes\UnitAttributeExample.cs` file for an extensive example.

 ## XmlIgnore Attribute
 The XmlIgnore attribute indicates that a setting should not be serialized.
-If XmlIgnore is set for a property, the property will not show up in the GUI.
-If you want to NOT serialize the setting AND show it in the GUI, then use the Browsable(true) attribute, as shown below:
+If XmlIgnore is set for a property, the property will not show up in the Editor.
+If you want to NOT serialize the setting AND show it in the Editor, then use the Browsable(true) attribute, as shown below:
 ```csharp
 // Editable property not serialized to XML
 [Browsable(true)]